-Air Circuit Breaker (ACB): Construction, Operation, Types and Applications
+Air Circuit Breaker (ACB) – Construction, Operation, Types and Applications

 A circuit breaker is a device, which can

-Make or Break a circuit manually or by remote control under normal conditions
+- Make or break a circuit manually or by remote control under normal conditions.

-Break a Circuit automatically under fault conditions (like over current, Short circuit, etc.)
+- Break a circuit automatically under fault conditions (like over current, Short circuit, etc).

 A circuit breaker is used for switching mechanism and protection of the system.
-Other associated devises and components are also used for this purpose associated with circuit breakers like fuses, relays, switches etc. Circuit breakers are widely used in industries as well as Power system for controlling and protection of different parts of the circuit like switchgears, Transformers, Motors, Generators/Alternator etc., which leads the system stable and reliable.
+Other associated devises and components are also used for this purpose associated with circuit breakers like fuses, relays, switches etc. Circuit breakers are widely used in industries as well as power system for controlling and protection of different parts of the circuit like switch gears, Transformers, Motors, Generators/Alternator etc., which leads the system stable and reliable.

-There are different types of circuit breakers available in the market and we will discuss one by one in detail.
+There are different types of air circuit breakers available in the market and we will discuss one by one in detail.

-Air Circuit Breaker:
+Air Circuit Breaker

 The type of circuit breaker, which operates in air (where air-blast as an arc quenching medium) at atmospheric pressure, is known to be an Air Circuit Breaker.
 Air circuit breaker has completely replaced by oil circuit breaker.
 In different countries, still it is a preferable choice to use an Air circuit breaker up to 15KV because, there is no chance of oil fire like in oil circuit breaker.